Arth-Singh/JEF-Chrome-Extension/README.md

 - Clear and documented methodology.
 - Impact on at least one qualifying model outside excluded boundaries.

-Submissions that pass these filters will be included in future leaderboard publications and contribute to our broader understanding of adversarial robustness in language models.
+Submissions that pass these filters are eligible for bounties.